peakfind/ClosedWaveguideDispersion.jl/docs/src/homogeneous.md

 # Set up the grid
 grid = setup_grid(lc=0.05, period=p, height=h)
 ```
 Then we need to define the interpolation, `CellValues` and `DofHandler` which are needed by Ferrite.jl.
+For more details about solving PDEs by Ferrite.jl, we refer to the [documentation for Ferrite.jl](https://ferrite-fem.github.io/Ferrite.jl/stable/).
 ```@example homo
 # Define the interpolation
 ip = Lagrange{RefTriangle, 1}()